pitch-io/uix/docs/server-side-rendering.md

 Similar to `react-dom/server` API there are two functions to render UIx components to HTML string and their streaming counterparts:

 - `uix.dom.server/render-to-static-markup` and `uix.dom.server/render-to-static-stream` — generates HTML string, can be used for templating
-- `uix.dom.server/render-to-string` and `uix.dom.server/render-to-stream` — generates HTML string that will be hydarated by React on the front-end, when HTML document is loaded
+- `uix.dom.server/render-to-string` and `uix.dom.server/render-to-stream` — generates HTML string that will be hydrated by React on the front-end, when HTML document is loaded

+When to choose which:

+- Use `render-to-static-markup`/`render-to-static-stream` for HTML that will never hydrate (emails, CMS pages, simple templates).
+- Use `render-to-string`/`render-to-stream` when the client will hydrate into a live React app.

 You can read more about these [here](https://react.dev/reference/react-dom/server).